timjackson/wadf/README.md

 Note that the configurations (both global, user-specific and site specific) are split into sections:

-[globals]
+- `[globals]`
-[local]
+- `[local]`
-[dev]
+- `[dev]`
-[staging]
+- `[staging]`
-[live]
+- `[live]`

-Only "[globals]" is special.
+Only `[globals]` is special.
 The other section names are merely identifiers and can be anything you wish as long as they match what you intend to use as "profile" names on the various servers/machines you are going to deploy to.
 Although not necessary, it is suggested that you stick with the values suggested above, where:

 - "local" is for deployment to a local workstation
 - "dev" is for deployment to a shared development server
 - "staging" is for deployment to a client-facing staging server
 - "live" is for deployment to a production server

 =========================================================
-DEPLOYING A SITE WITH WADF
+3. DEPLOYING A SITE WITH WADF
 =========================================================
 Basic Setup Requirements
 ------------------------